 - Requirements for how the funds are to be used;

-- Agreement to the following accountability measures: 1) monthly reporting of how the funds are used until they have been exhausted; and 2) proof of rehiring/retaining employees;
+- Agreement to the following accountability measures: 1) reporting of how the funds have been used; and 2) proof of rehiring/retaining employees;

 - A claw back provision stating that companies that do not meet their commitment will be required to pay the monies back to Cobb County;

-The funds will be disbursed in two increments: the initial disbursement of 50% of the total grant amount, at the time the Memorandum of Agreement is signed; and a second disbursement of the remaining 50% will be paid to the company once proof of rehiring/maintaining the current workforce is provided through monthly reporting;
+The funds will be disbursed in two increments: the initial disbursement of 50% of the total grant amount, at the time the Memorandum of Agreement is signed; and a second disbursement of the remaining 50% will be paid to the company once proof of how the full grant amount has been used.
+This can be done using expenses dated no earlier than April 1st;

 Companies that do not provide the proof of rehiring/maintaining their workforce will be subject to the claw back provision of the Memorandum of Agreement; and